© We are Explorers

 This is Tasmania at its most raw, bringing a sense of adventure and exhilaration to every road trip.

 You’ll never forget the lunar landscape greeting your eyes as your road trip descends into Queenstown.
-Bare hills slashed with pink, red, and gold – the unfortunate yet photogenic results of its mining heritage.
+Bare hills slashed with pink, red, and gold – the unfortunate yet highly photogenic results of its mining heritage.

 Regeneration is important to this resilient town.
 Not only is the landscape recovering, but the community is reinventing its image through its unique heritage and unusual arts scene.